spidermoy/Monads_KleisliTriples_Proof/README.md

 This repository contains my work for obtain my computer scientist degree.

-My work consisted in to formalize in [Coq](https://coq.inria.fr/) basic concepts of Category Theory, and realize a formal verification of a proof of equivalence between monads and Kleisli triples.
+My work consisted in to formalize basic concepts of Category Theory in [Coq](https://coq.inria.fr/), and realize a formal verification of a proof of equivalence between monads and Kleisli triples.

 ---